selbyk/LinkedIn-Economic-Graph-Challenge/README.md

 Proposal submission to [The LinkedIn Economic Graph Challenge](http://economicgraphchallenge.linkedin.com/).

-# A System for Sustained Network & Network Activity Growth
+# A System for Sustained Network Growth While Increasing The Activity Of That Network
-## Building On Social Reward Systems and Observed Network Activity Growth
+## Building On Social Reward Systems and the Observed Effect on Network Activity
 ---

 Abstract Requirements